gophercoders/website/content/lessonplans/KS2/lower/keyboardinput.md

 in a row.
 Would the output change?
 Does the `hellofriend` program know everything before it runs?
-Can the pupils work out what would be required to make the program print a different names each time?
+Can the pupils work out what would be required to make the program print a different name each time?

 ### Main teaching points